jessicaagarwal/e-commerce-application-follow-along/README.md

 Welcome to Milestone 25!

 In this milestone, we focus on creating a backend endpoint to place an order.
 This involves setting up an API endpoint that will allow users to place orders by providing product, user, and address details.

+# Milestone 26: Get User Orders Endpoint

+Welcome to Milestone 26!

+In this milestone, we focus on creating a backend endpoint to retrieve all orders placed by a user.
+This involves setting up an API endpoint that allows users to fetch all their previous orders based on their email.

+# Milestone 27: My Orders Page

+Welcome to Milestone 27!

+In this milestone, we focused on creating the frontend page that displays all user orders.

+# Milestone 28: Cancel Order Feature

+Welcome to Milestone 28!

+ In this milestone, we focused on adding a cancel order feature to the `my-orders` page and creating a backend endpoint for handling order cancellations.